dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/markdown.md

 When the md file is saved in HBuilderX, it will also be synchronized to onedrive.
 This file will also be synced when you log in to other devices.

-onedrive app in mobile do not support open markdown directly.
+onedrive app in mobile do not support open markdown.
 For iOS, mweb is recommended.
 For Android, Hammer notes is recommended.

 # Sync to svn and git